wso2/kubernetes-is/advanced/is-pattern-1/README.md

 * WSO2 product Docker images used for the Kubernetes deployment.

-  WSO2 product Docker images available at [DockerHub](https://hub.docker.com/u/wso2/) package General Availability (GA) versions of WSO2 products with no [WSO2 Updates](https://wso2.com/updates).
+  From Identity Server 6.0.0 onwards, WSO2 product Docker images are no longer available at [DockerHub](https://hub.docker.com/u/wso2/).

   For a production grade deployment of the desired WSO2 product-version, it is highly recommended to use the relevant Docker image which packages WSO2 Updates, available at [WSO2 Private Docker Registry](https://docker.wso2.com/).
 In order